-Redial

-Msgs

-Press the Redial context-sensitive
+Redial Msgs

-soft key to dial the last dialed

-number.

-- Press the Msgs context-sensitive soft key and then select Voice Mail from the Messages menu to access your voice mail. - Press the programmable key that you configured to call with a commonly used or important phone number or SIP address. - 3.
-Choose one of the following options to initiate the call: - Press the Send soft key to immediately initiate the call. - Wait for the IP Deskphone to automatically initiate the call.
+- Press the Redial context-sensitive soft key to dial the last dialed number. - Press the Msgs context-sensitive soft key and then select Voice Mail from the Messages menu to access your voice mail. - Press the programmable key that you configured to call with a commonly used or important phone number or SIP address.

+Note: You can assign a programmable key to use as a shortcut to dial a number or a SIP address.

+- 3. Choose one of the following options to initiate the call: - Press the Send soft key to immediately initiate the call. - Wait for the IP Deskphone to automatically initiate the call.
 By default, the deskphone will initiate the call after 5 seconds; however, this interval is configured by your system administrator and can be different.